-Because love of nature is a strong force for conservation, we work to connect people and nature.
+Because a love of nature is a strong force in conservation, we work to connect people and nature.
 Our programs provide students, volunteers, visitors, and the local community opportunities to understand, engage with and preserve the wild lands on the Lost Coast of Northern California.

 The Lost Coast Environmental Education Resource (LCEER) brings fun, hands-on learning about the environment to local schools.
 Teaching students about nature in their own back yard encourages the next generation of environmental stewards.
 On rainy days, large quilts depicting local ecosystems, such as river, soil, redwood canopy, are used as learning tools, bringing the lessons indoors.
 These quilts are created by a group of dedicated volunteers.
 Youth Interpreters are high school students we train to teach the lessons to elementary students.
 The high school students learn from the lessons themselves as well as learn teaching and leadership skills.
 This program is a partnership with the King Range National Conservation Area.

 Our in-school environmental education lessons are now available for viewing and use here>>

 “Summer Adventure Camp is the best camp ever!” said 9 year old Gigi of her camp experience.
 From tide pools to creeks and ridge tops to meadows, every day our campers see a new adventure.
 Our day camp serves over 60 kids each year, ages 4 – 13, bringing them outside to hike, create nature inspired crafts, learn about edible and medicinal plants, journal, observe wildlife, swim, play, explore, and learn the value of giving back through service projects.
 The natural diversity in the Lost Coast area inspires curiosity and keen observation skills in the children, enhancing their perspective of the environment.
 Our teachers and volunteers love participating in the camp as much as the children do, experiencing together the wonders of the natural world.
 Scholarships are available.